tytydraco/yessleep/out/You_Dont_Want_to_Know_What_Happened_to_Al_Blank_Part_1.md

-Halfway there, I felt an overwhelming sadness come over me as I pictured her sad eyes again.
+Halfway there, I felt an overwhelming sadness come over me as I pictured her sad eyes.

-I walked back, peeping in through the door to see her sitting on the bed holding her head in her hands.
+I walked back, and peeped in through the door to see her sitting on the bed holding her head in her hands.
 "I love you", I said, hoping she wouldn't spot the uncertainty in my voice.